bmacnaughton/testeachversion/README.md

 - -c, --config - Look for version spec file in different location
 - -m, --module - Only run version tests for the specified module
 - -v, --verbose - Include stdout of test runs in output

+(-v is currently being reworked and -s (suppress errors) is being added.)

 ### Versions File